Conformative Filtering for Implicit Feedback Data: Introduction

 \section{Introduction}

 With the advent of the online marketplace, an average user is presented with an un-ending choice of items to consume.
-These items can be the books bought, web-pages clicked, songs listened, or the movies watched etc. Online stores and content providers no longer have to worry about the limited shelf space to display their items.
+Those could be books to buy, web-pages to click, songs to listen, movies to watch, and so on.
+Online stores and content providers no longer have to worry about shelf space to display their items.
 However, too much choice is not always a luxury.
-It can often be an unwanted distraction or it can make it difficult for a user to find the items she desires.
-Therefore, from the space of all items we need to filter relevant items for a user.
+It can also be an unwanted distraction and makes it difficult for a user to find the items she desires.
+It is necessary to automatically filter a vast amount of items and identify those that are of interest to a user.

 Collaborative filtering (CF) \cite{Goldberg:1992:UCF:138859.138867} is one commonly used technique to deal with the problem.
-Most research work on CF focuses on explicit feedback data, where users provide explicit ratings for items \cite{Koren2015}.
+Most research work on CF focuses on explicit feedback data, where ratings on items have been previously provided by users \cite{Koren2015}.
 Items with high ratings are preferred over those with low ratings.
 In other words, items with high ratings are positive examples, while those with low ratings are negative examples.
-Unrated items are treated as missing data.
+Unrated items are missing data.

-In practice, one often encounters implicit feedback data, where users do not explicitly rate items \cite{nichols1997implicit}.
-Recommendations need to be made based on user's activities such as clicks, page views, and purchase actions.
+In practice, one often encounters implicit feedback data, where users did not explicitly rate items \cite{nichols1997implicit}.
+Recommendations need to be made based on user activities such as clicks, page views, and purchase actions.
 Those are positive-only data and contain information regarding which items were consumed.
 There is no information about the unconsumed items.
 In other words, there are no negative examples.
+The problem is hence called {\em one class collaborative filtering (OCCF)} \cite{Pan:2008:OCF:1510528.1511402}.